Great Easton, Easton Magna, Easton juxta Welland, Eston, whichever name has been used, is situated in the Welland Valley.

 The village is recorded in the Doomsday Book, but for much of its life it has been the property of the church being given by Etherlred, King of Mercia to the Abbott of Peterborough about 700 A.D.
 However, all the charters depicting that were destroyed during the Danish invasion.
 This style of ownership means the village has never had the traditional local squire, just tenants.

-Great Easton today is a thriving village with a plethora of clubs, societies and local businesses and you will find all the valuable information about them and the community on this website.
+In times past, the village had 5 pubs and several shops, where now there is one of each.
+However, Great Easton is a thriving village with a plethora of clubs, societies and local businesses and you will find all the valuable information about them and the community on this website.